What is Diwali and how is it celebrated?

 Learn all about Diwali, also known as the festival of lights, including how it's celebrated and what delicious treats you can make for a fabulous feast with family and friends.

 Once the Indian summer season and monsoon rains give way to cooler evenings, thoughts turn to the festival season, of which Diwali is the highlight.
-It’s the most important date in the Hindu calendar, and everyone is invited to join in the celebrations.
+For many Hindus, Sikhs and Jains, it’s one of the most important dates in the calendar and everyone is invited to join in the celebrations.

 Often referred to as the festival of lights, (or Deepavali in south India), Diwali is a time for religious rituals and sharing traditional stories.
 It’s also an opportunity to spruce up the home, buy new clothes, and, of course, enjoy parties, feasting and an exchange of gifts.

 Try our best ever Indian-inspired recipes to create your own flavoursome feast.